 Mask on my face, I smell my breath, smells like something living, something fleshy, something from the inside, familiar but still not laid eyes upon.

 Nairobi River’s dark flow separates Bahati and Kiambiu slum.
 In the riparian, exchange of “throw me the worth over the river, I throw you the product back” in these “keep distance” times serves well.
 Along the river, I sat or crouched contemplating my journey ahead.
 The water then, after I calmed down, said some things to me.

 A choche stretches from the bridge on First Avenue (from Jogoo Road) to the bridge on Eldoret Road.

-Buzzing flies freshly un-grounded from their food and tall grasses dares to caress your face as if you had asked for it.
+Buzzing flies freshly un-grounded from their food and tall grasses dare to caress your face as if you had asked for it.

 Eastleigh is a lesson in life.

-Eastleigh is as Kenyan as Wanjiku or the man who fought another with lethal of speed and hurled stones.
+Eastleigh is as Kenyan as Wanjiku or the man who fought another with lethal speed and hurled stones.
 The scuffle stopped traffic momentarily.
 Amezoea, amezoea!
-As soon as the men who felt themselves self-organized, I left carefully adjusting my mask on the nose, making way in between excited on lookers and those who were contemplating either to call cops on the assailant or to give him the mercy of the street, I walked into the stories of women selling vegetables by the avenue as I eased into the procession.
+As soon as the men who felt themselves self-organized, I left carefully adjusting my mask on the nose with the tips of my fingers, making way in-between excited onlookers and those who were contemplating either to call the cops on the assailant or to give him the mercy of the street.
+I walked into the commentaries of women selling vegetables by the avenue as I eased into the procession.

 Looking up.
 Walking in the middle in the crowd.
 Mask-less, opened out like a flower.
 He holds his head in an angle that suggests that this is not new, this is not something just discovered today.
 His eyes of a child calmly glued into the sky.